New Call 3-8-14, ex AJ4FM.

 I was first licensed in 1961 as W9CTJ and have held the additional calls of W0IHR, W6MKA, W9MIT, and AJ4FM.
 My Elmer was W9JOZ, a great CW traffic handler and was at the top of the BPL listing for many years.

-I am a member of the ARRL, RSGB, and I support INDXEA and NCDXF.
+I am a member of the ARRL & the RSGB, and I support INDXEA and NCDXF.
 I am usually on SSB or RTTY, looking for new DX stations to work.
-During my Air Force time, I was very active in Air Force MARS.
 I was born at North Judson, IN and just celebrated my 71st birthday.
 Seems like it was just yesterday when I got into this wonderful hobby.
 How time flies when you're having a great time.

-I'm using a Yaesu FT-990 (fantastic 1991 radio!) with a fully upgraded and restored Heathkit SB-220 Amp.
+The above picture is from 2001 when I spent some time on 40M AM.
+I still repair the old boat anchors for others, but unfortunately I don't own any now.
+I also have lost over 30 pounds and look a bit trimmer than I did back then!
+I'm currently using a Yaesu FT-990 (fantastic 1991 radio!) with an upgraded old Heathkit SB-220 Amp.
 I built and use a K4DSPKit AFSK to FSK interface.
 The antenna is a Butternut HF-6V vertical, ground mounted with 20 buried 33 foot radials.
 My location is a blessing for working DX with a vertical!!!

 Thanks for reading about me, and I hope to work your station, either again or soon.